nick-gibb/Project-Euler/README.md

-# Project-Euler
+# Project-Euler Practice
-I solve all the problems on Project Euler using JavaScript (https://projecteuler.net/)
+To enhance my JavaScript skills, I am aiming to solve all the problems on Project Euler (https://projecteuler.net/).